Overview of the data lifecycle

 For more information, see SELECT.

-Once data is stored in a table, all standard DML operations can be performed on the data.
-In addition, Snowflake supports DDL actions such as cloning entire databases, schemas, and tables.
+After data is stored in a table, you can perform all standard DML operations on the data.
+In addition, Snowflake supports DDL actions, such as cloning entire databases, schemas, and tables.

 In addition to using the DML command, DELETE, to remove data from a table, you can truncate or drop an entire table.
 You can also drop entire schemas and databases.